 I am a Research Engineer at Adobe focusing on Human-Computer Interaction.
-I received my PhD in Computer Science from UC San Diego, where I was advised by Scott Klemmer in the Design Lab.
+I received my PhD in Computer Science from UC San Diego, where I worked in the Design Lab.
 My dissertation focused on supporting and improving peoples' creativity while they work with digital tools by harvesting existing expert content & presenting it in context.

 Before joining UCSD, I completed my Honours Bachelor of Science at the University of Toronto with a Specialist in Math & Computer Science and a Major in Music.